Zane’s Quilt

 Normally when I do a summary for a quilt, I only include a few photos and a little background.
 For this one I’m going to include a lot of detail for the benefit of the recipient family.

 Some of the blocks had to be pieced to make the block the right size.
 The orange one required 4 pieces to get the block to size.
 I made all of the framed blocks before I worked on the layout.
 When I cut the frame fabrics, I made sure to include some of the “flaws” from the fabric.
 It might be a pocket shadow, a hem or some other feature.
 I think it highlighted the personal nature of the fabrics that are in the quilt.
+I placed all the framed blocks on my design wall to start to get an idea of what the quilt might look like.

 Once I had the cross planned I could get to the design stage.
-I tried doing this in the Electric Quilt program but after wasting a whole day, I revered to paper.
+I tried doing this in the Electric Quilt program but after wasting a whole day, I reverted to paper.
 I work best on paper.
 I made squares for each piece and then arranged and rearranged until I had a plan.
-Zane had a lot of black and navy t-shirts and they gave me the fabric I needed for the background.
-The design process took a few evenings before I got to this master layout.
+Then I set the sheet down for a minute and all the pieces blew off!
+I got everything back in place and taped it down.

 The whole time I was making the quilt I kept thinking about Zane’s 9 siblings.
 There was enough fabric left to make something for them.
 While on vacation I pondered several ideas: placemats, bed runners, wall-hangings but I realized that what they needed were hugs from their brother.
 The sibling gift needed to be a pillow.